Quebec Population 2019

 Quebec Population Growth

-Quebec has a fertility rate higher than the Canada average at 1.69 children per woman, but this is still far below the replacement rate of 2.1.
+Quebec has a fertility rate higher than the Canadian average at 1.69 children per woman, but this is still far below the replacement rate of 2.1.
 Compounding this is the fact that Quebec's population is aging.
-Along with this, the province is set to lower its immigration targets to better integrate new immigrants and make sure they can function in French.
-Around 55,000 immigrants came to Quebec in 2012, and the government belives this is too many.
-The target for 2014 was lowered to 49,000 to 52,500 and it will be reduced next year even further.
+Along with this, the province is set to lower its immigration targets to better integrate new immigrants and make sure they can function and prosper.
+Around 55,000 immigrants came to Quebec in 2012, and the government believes this is too many.
+The target for 2014 was lowered to 49,000 to 52,500 and that target has been reduced again for the years of 2017 through 2020.

 All of these factors will hold back growth in the province, but Quebec is projected to reach a population of 9.2 million by 2056.